Last Updated on 30 January 2026 by Cycloscope

 Bryan cut his teeth at Seven Cycles (mentioned above), one of the premier custom titanium and carbon fiber frame manufacturers, where he learned just how precisely bike frames can be built.

-Framesets start at $2,700.00 and take a minimum of 4 weeks to build time.
+Framesets start at $2,700.00 and take a minimum of 4 weeks to build.
 There is currently a 3-month waitlist.

 Bantam (Portland, Oregon)

 Bob Kamzelski started Bantam Bicycle Works in 2012, after moving from Philadelphia to Portland.
-At the time he has had over 12 years of experience fabricating, repairing, and modifying bicycle frames of all sorts.
+At the time, he had over 12 years of experience fabricating, repairing, and modifying bicycle frames of all sorts.

 He got his start in frame building in the living room of a large Victorian rowhouse in West Philadelphia.
-With a couple of files, a hacksaw, a plumbing torch he found in the closet of my house, and $300 worth of materials bought off the internet.
+With a couple of files, a hacksaw, a plumbing torch he found in my house’s closet, and $300 worth of materials bought online.

 Learning how to turn metal into bicycle frames, mastering fillet brazing, milling, and machining lugged construction, frame geometries and fitting, TIG welding, and finish work, ending up being head frame builder and winning with Bilenky Cycle Works quite a few awards and excellent magazine reviews for bikes he had worked on.

-Then a few years ago, he packed up his bags and headed out to the west coast and landed in Portland, the mecca of custom bikes.
+Then, a few years ago, he packed up his bags and headed out to the West Coast and landed in Portland, the mecca of custom bikes.
 He doesn’t particularly specialize in any single type of bicycle, having made nearly every type of bike at this point in his career.
-But tends to make more commuting, touring (off- and on-road both), randonneuring, and allroad bikes than other types.
+But tends to make more commuting, touring (both on- and off-road), randonneuring, and allroad bikes than other types.

 Firefly (Boston, Massachusetts)